monkey/duda-qa/README.md

 ## Status

-The following list represents the status of each core API objects and it methods available.
-Unchecked boxes are _work in process_.
+The following table represents the status of each core API objects unit test and its methods available.
+The boxes status means:

+* :white_check_mark: : fully implemented and functional
+* :warning:          : work in process
+* :no_entry:         : not yet implemented

                      | API Object         |                    | Methods           | Web Service Test
 ---------------------|--------------------|--------------------|-------------------|----------------------